Disaster Relief

 Donate Items: At this time, we’re encouraging donations of items from our 12 Most Wanted list.
 Please bring your donations directly to the San Antonio Food Bank located at 5200 Historic Old Hwy 90, San Antonio, TX 78227.

-For Large Scale Business Donation: Please contact Chad Chittenden, Director of Food Industry Partnerships, at 210-431-8313 or cchittenden@safoodbank.org OR Dayna Robokowski, Food Industry Partnerships Manager, at 210-431-8485 or drobokowski@safoodbank.org.
+For Large Scale Business Donations: Please contact Dayna Robokowski, Director of Food Industry Partnerships, at 210-431-8485 or drobokowski@safoodbank.org.

 For Individual & Small Business Donations: Please visit www.safoodbank.org/ways-to-help/give-food OR contact our Food & Fund Drive Coordinator at 210-431-8310 or fooddrives@safoodbank.org.